consumer-reports-innovation-lab/thedigitalstandard.org/src/_case-studies/connected-cameras-1.md

     reasonable cybersecurity measures in place in order for consumers to trust and use their products.
 Specifically, we <a target="_blank" rel="noopener" href="https://advocacy.consumerreports.org/wp-admin/post.php?post=54328&amp;action=edit">stated</a>:&nbsp;</p><blockquote><p><em>&ldquo;...Consumer
-    Reports writes to </em><em>urge your company to raise the standard of security for your connected camera, doorbell, or security system.
+    Reports writes to urge your company to raise the standard of security for your connected camera, doorbell, or security system.
 We request clarification on the steps you are taking to prevent hacks and unauthorized access to these cameras and the systems that underlie them.
 We also want